nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_data_model.rst

 Each Matter node must ensure that its Endpoint 0 satisfies the requirements of the Root Node device type.
 This device type enforces the availability of clusters used in the process of :ref:`Matter commissioning <ug_matter_overview_commissioning>` and further administering of a Matter node.

-Besides the Root Node endpoint, the door lock device provides Endpoint 1, which implements the Door Lock Device Type functionality as defined in the Matter specification.
+Besides the Root Node endpoint, the door lock device provides Endpoint 1, which implements the Door Lock Device Type functionality as defined in the Matter Device Library Specification.
 This device type enforces the availability of the ``Identify`` and ``DoorLock`` clusters.

 Identify cluster